See also the entry for ‘Children’s Book Magazines’

 Young Rider: dedicated to children who love horses and riding

-Liz Locke sent in a wide selection of magazines that she obtains from CRICKET but because they are an American company overseas postage is charged – they do however offer a schools discount.
+One of our members obtains a wide range of her library’s magazines through CRICKET but because they are an American company overseas postage is charged – they do however offer a schools discount.
 An annual subscription to 6 different magazines will set you back about £150.
-Do look at their webiste to view the full range of magazines available http://www.cricketmag.com/
+Do look at their website to view the full range of magazines available http://www.cricketmag.com/

 First News: a weekly newspaper for young people aged 7-14